pisv/gethandly.wiki-playground/Step-Two.md

 }
 ```

-As you can see, this class is special in that its constructor takes an
+As you can see, this element is special in that its constructor takes an
 additional parameter, `arity`.
 While variables can be identified solely by
 their name within the parent Foo file, functions are a different story.
 The name alone is not sufficient to address a Foo function -- we need
 to also state the number of arguments (its *arity*).

-Therefore, we need
-to make `arity` part of the state of a `FooDef` instance, the handle
+Thus, we need to make `arity` part of the state of a `FooDef` instance,
-for a Foo function (as you may remember, handles are value objects that
+the handle for a Foo function (as you may remember, handles are value objects
-hold immutable, 'key' information about a model element).
+that hold immutable, 'key' information about a model element).
 We also need
 to extend the `equals` method to take `arity` into account (until now
 the inherited implementation of `equals` was always sufficient).